PacktPublishing/DIY-Microcontroller-Projects-for-Hobbyists/README.md

 This book covers the following exciting features:
 * Get to grips with the basics of digital and analog electronics.
-* Design, build, program, and test a microcontroller-based system Understand the importance and applications of STM32 and PIC microcontrollers
+* Design, build, program, and test a microcontroller-based system.
+* Understand the importance and applications of STM32 and PIC microcontrollers.
-* Discover how to connect sensors to microcontroller boards
+* Discover how to connect sensors to microcontroller boards.
-* Find out how to obtain sensor data via coding
+* Find out how to obtain sensor data via coding.
-* Use microcontroller boards in real life and practical projects
+* Use microcontroller boards in real life and practical projects.

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1800564139) today!